Lenubolim/TextDiff/README.md

 # TextDiff
-TextDiff: Mask-Guided Residual Diffusion Models for Scene Text Image
+TextDiff: Mask-Guided Residual Diffusion Models for Scene Text Image Super-Resolution

 Code will be published after accepted by AAAI2024.